federgraph/RiggVar-RG38/doc/RotaForm1.md

 **Part one** of the computation deals with kinematics only.
 It is all you need to support a basic display of the model.

-**Part two** of the computation deals with forces and the computes the relaxed position of the model.
+**Part two** of the computation deals with forces and computes the relaxed position of the model.
 You would not be able to see a difference in the graphical display - whether the force in the shrouds is bigger or smaller, the graph does not give a clue.
 And it is therefore not necessary to do an expensive computation,